Don’t be afraid of shedding tears: Dia Mirza at Jaipur Literature Festival

 The actress who is also a social worker broke down into tears and said at the Jaipur Literature Festival not to be afraid of shedding tears.

-She refused to take a paper napkin as she was offered with it, instead she said to feel the tears, feel the full extent of everything.
-As she believes tears gives us strength.
+She refused to take a paper napkin as she was offered with it, instead, she said to feel the tears, feel the full extent of everything.
+As she believes tears give us strength.

 Later, when asked the reason of her emotional breakdown, the former Miss Asia Pacific replied that at around 3 am, she got the news alert on her phone.
 And that was the devastating news of the American basketball icon Kobe Bryant who was killed along with his teenage daughter in a helicopter crash in California.